Difference Between United Kingdom, Great Britain and England Flags

 Also Read: Let us help you accelerate your accommodation hunt!
 Check out the best student accommodations in the UK

-Why is the England flag called the St. George’s Cross, and what does it symbolize?
+Why is the England flag called the St. George’s Cross, and what does it symbolise?

 The England flag, or St. George’s Cross, is named after the patron saint of England, St. George.
 It symbolizes historical roots and pays homage to a figure revered in English mythology.